 Take a step back and assess the efficiency of your process for engaging and retaining independent talent.
 If you see areas for improvement, consider using engagement solutions and technology to help identify and manage talent.
 An expert marketplace like MBO’s marketplace allow organizations to engage skilled independent contractors for consulting jobs with their company.
 These solutions can help reduce time-to-fill, ensure compliant engagements, and save costs by re-engaging talent.

 By curating a virtual bench of trustworthy, qualified talent, you can more easily retain, track, and re-engage these resources.
-Need help building your virtual talent bench?
+Need help building your virtual talent pool?
 Contact us today for more information.